SeLite/SeLite.github.io/ExtraCommands.md

 ---
 {% include links %}

-[SeLite Commands](https://addons.mozilla.org/en-US/firefox/addon/selite-commands/), one of SeLite [AddOns](AddOns), provides several Selenese commands and related functionality.
+[SeLite Commands](https://addons.mozilla.org/en-US/firefox/addon/selite-commands/), one of SeLite [Components](Components), provides several Selenese commands and related functionality.

 # Robust commands #
 Commands with name in form `xxxRobust: typeRobust, clickRobust, selectRobust` action the same as original commands `xxx`, but if the target doesn't exist, then they skip and they don't fail.